f18m/malloc-tag/README.md

 # Technical Implementation

+## Overview

 A graphical overview of how malloc-tag works:

 ![overview_svg](docs/malloctag_overview.svg?raw=true "Malloc-tag implementation overview")

+You may be wondering: how is it possible to "intercept" any malloc() call done from "Your application" and route them to "MallocTag library"?
+The answer is "ELF interposition": if malloctag.so shared library is loaded by the dynamic linker BEFORE the glibc shared library is loaded, then the process image of "Your application" will use the malloc() defined by malloctag instead of the same identical function signature available inside the GNU libc.
+Check the optimal page https://maskray.me/blog/2021-05-16-elf-interposition-and-bsymbolic for a very in-deep overview of ELF interposition.
+Focus on the following two statements while reading that page:

+* If a dynamic symbol is defined by multiple components, they don't conflict.
+* For a symbol lookup [...] the definition from the first component wins.

+## Internals

 To achieve the (high level design criterias)[#high-level-design-criteria] the following implementation choices have been made: